 Unity stands as a leading platform for real-time 3D content creation, serving a broad spectrum of creators ranging from game developers and artists to architects, automotive designers, and filmmakers.
 Unity DevOps has been designed to address the distinctive challenges of game development, offering cloud-based version control and CI/CD solutions to automate workflows, release more often, and deliver higher-quality games.
-I joined the DevOps team to help build and unify these cloud-based services, with a specific focus on Build Automation (formerly Cloud Build).
-Additionally, I provided UX and UI guidance to ensure coherence across the Unity Version Control component and the Unity Gaming Services dashboard.
+I joined the DevOps team to help build and unify these cloud-based services, with a specific focus on Unity Build Automation (formerly Cloud Build).
+Additionally, I provided UX and UI guidance to ensure coherence across multiple Unity platforms, including our Version Control solution, the Gaming Services dashboard, and cloud services integration initiatives within the Unity Hub and Editor.

 Formerly known as Cloud Build, Unity Build Automation is a turnkey CI/CD solution for cross-platform builds automation in the cloud, allowing developers to build faster, test more efficiently, and deliver higher-quality RT3D projects without the hassle of manual configurations or local build pipelines.
 The primary objective of Build Automation is to consistently deliver fast and reliable builds.
 Previous user research and feedback have revealed that these are the most critical expectations users have for the service – something I definitely kept in mind to guide my design decisions.